ai/size-limit/README.md

 <img src="https://ai.github.io/size-limit/logo.svg" align="right"
      title="Size Limit logo by Anton Lovchikov" width="120" height="178">

-Size Limit is a performance budget tool for JS.
+Size Limit is a performance budget tool for JavaScript.
 It checks every commit on CI, calculates the real cost of your JS for end-users and throws an error if the cost exceeds the limit.